Larence2005/PowerX/README.md

 # PowerX

 PowerX is a powerful PowerShell-based multi-tool designed to simplify Windows command execution.
-It allows users to analyze networks, retrieve system information and Wi-Fi stored passwords, fix critical files to maintain system security and integrity.
+It allows users to analyze networks, retrieve system information and stored Wi-Fi passwords, and fix critical files to maintain system security and integrity.

 ## Features